-Currently, insurers in all states are required to offer guaranteed issue for small groups, meaning that they cannot be denied coverage.1 Nevertheless, in most states, insurers are allowed to vary rates across groups, depending on the group's demographics, health status, group size, and industry.
+less, in most states, insurers are allowed to vary rates across groups, depending on the group's demographics, health status, group size, and industry.
 Beginning in 2014, small-group insurers will be required to use the same limited set of premium-rating factors as used in the individual market-age (limited to a 3:1 variation), family size, tobacco status, geographic area, and metal tier.
 Premiums will not be allowed to vary by health status, gender, or other small-group characteristics.
-As a result, premiums could go up in small groups with a disproportionately higher share of young and/or healthy workers and down in small groups with a disproportionately higher share of old and/or unhealthy workers.
+As a result, premiums could go up in small groups with a disproportionately high share of young and/or healthy workers and down in small groups with a disproportionately higher share of old and/or unhealthy workers.
 The smallest groups, which are currently often charged higher premiums than larger groups, could see premium reductions, while larger groups could see premium increases.
 Again, however, the degree to which small-group premiums will change due to ACA premium-rating restrictions will vary according to a state's current rating rules.
 The changes will be largest in those states that currently allow the greatest flexibility in rating and much lower in those states with existing rating rules similar to those required by the ACA.

 In general, the small groups that will experience the greatest increases will be the lower-cost groups, while the groups experiencing the greatest decreases will be the higher-cost groups.
-Just as the distribution of individuals by health costs is skewed, the distribution of groups by health care costs is skewed, with more low-cost groups than high-cost groups.
-If the low-cost groups,
+Just as the distribution of individuals by health care costs is skewed, the distribution of groups by health care costs is skewed, with more low-cost groups than high-cost groups.
+If the low-cost groups, which are vulnerable to the largest premium increases, elect to leave the small-group market after the ACA 2014 rules take effect, upward pressure on small-group premiums would result.